-Within this paradigm, it is possible to run entire architectures without touching a traditional virtual server, either locally or in the cloud.
-Serverless resources are highly flexible and are customized based on the application.
+Within this paradigm, it’s possible to run entire architectures without touching a traditional virtual server, either locally or in the cloud.
+Serverless resources are highly flexible and customized based on the application.
 REST APIs, authentication, databases, email, and video processing all have a home on serverless platforms.
 Services scale to meet demand.
-There is no need to plan for extra resources, update operating systems, or install frameworks.
-The provider is essentially your system administrator.
+There is no need to plan for extra resources, update operating systems, or install frameworks, because the provider is essentially your system administrator.

-To answer the question ‘what is serverless?’ it helps to understand how it works.
-In a serverless architecture, applications are distributed to meet demand and scale requirements efficiently.
+To answer the question “what is serverless computing?” it helps to first understand how it works.
+With this type of architecture, applications are distributed to meet demand and scale requirements efficiently.
 Customers are only billed when an application is used, so this is particularly cost-effective in environments where applications run on-demand.

-AWS Lambda functions are an example of how a serverless framework works:
+AWS Lambda functions are a good example of how a serverless framework works:

 - Developers write a function in a supported language or platform.

 - The developer uploads the function and configuration for how to run the function to the cloud.